mattiasantims/Absolis-testnet/README.md

 ## Disclaimer

+This document represents a personal, independent and technical exploration of a testnet MVP built for research, learning and product-discovery purposes.

-Absolis is a testnet MVP and technical/product exploration only.
-It is not a production payment service, regulated financial service, bank, custodial wallet, payroll processor, lending product, BNPL product, KYC provider or compliance verification tool.
+Absolis is not a production payment service, bank, payment institution, custodial wallet, payroll processor, lending product, BNPL product, tax document provider or compliance verification layer.

-Nothing in this repository should be interpreted as legal, financial, tax, investment or regulatory advice.
-Testnet tokens have no real economic value.
-Any potential mainnet or production path would require separate technical, security, legal, compliance and operational assessment.
+All flows described are testnet-only and use testnet tokens with no real economic value.
+Nothing in this document should be interpreted as legal, financial, investment, regulatory or tax advice.

+This project is not affiliated with, sponsored by, endorsed by, or connected to Wirex, Arc, Circle, any employer of the author, or any regulated financial institution.

+The project name Absolis is used as a working title for this testnet prototype.
+Any future commercial or mainnet initiative would require separate branding, security, legal, operational and compliance assessment.

+Absolis was developed by Mattia Santi as a personal testnet MVP to explore how stablecoins, non-custodial smart contracts and verifiable payment records can support real-world merchant payment flows.